JunaidIRF/HeatedMetalDocs/getting-started/installing.md

 # Installing Heated Metal

-First of all make sure you have Shadow Legacy downloaded.
-You can find information about downloading any season on [this page](https://faq.r6downloads.com/r6-operation-throwback-help-page/how-to-download) and make sure you are in the [Operation Throwback discord server](https://discord.gg/JGA9WPF4K8) for updates and for help of any old season.
+First of all make sure you have Shadow Legacy or Neon Dawn downloaded.
+You can find information about downloading any season on [this page](https://faq.r6downloads.com/r6-operation-throwback-help-page/how-to-download) and make sure you are in the [Operation Throwback discord server](https://r6downloads.com/discord) for updates and for help of any old season.
 You can follow the given steps to install `Heated Metal` after you have the game downloaded.

 ## Installing Heated Metal: